Llibyddap/odyssey-k3s-cluster/readme.md

 Repeat Steps 3 and 4 on the other two Odyssey computers remembering to use the k3s_node01 and k3s_node02 server names.

-**Step 5**
+**Step 5** (from Manager Computer)

-This step assumes that you already have a public/private rsa keys setup on your computer.
-If not, you'll need to use keygen to generate the keys.
-We're using a Windows 10 OS in this example.
-Launch a PowerShell and execute:
+from the root directory...

+apt-get install openssh-client git ansible nano -y (add to dependencies)

+ssh-keygen (accept defaults including no passphrase)

+ssh-copy-id USER@xxx.xxx.xxx.xxx (copy keys over to k3s_master01, k3s_node01 and k3s_node02)

-`type $env:USERPROFILE\.ssh\id_rsa.pub | ssh XXX.XXX.XXX.XXX "cat >> .ssh/authorized_keys"`  # where XXX.XXX.XXX.XXX represents the IP address noted in step 2 under Network Connections (you'll execute this command 3 times, once for each node.
-This allows you to ssh into the node without using a password and will be important in automating the cluster deployment.
+This allows you to ssh into the node without using a password and will be important in automating the cluster deployment with ansible.

-**Step 6**
+**Step 6** (from Manager Computer)

-We'll use ansible for the cluster deployment and provisioning process.
-Note, ansible has to run on a linux OS.
-Although we've been using a Windows machine for the vast majority of the setup, this step requires a linux system.
-I've used a docker image on my windows mahcine running Ubuntu 20.04.
-The Ubuntu VM needs to have ansible, nano and git installed (apt install ansible nano git -y).

 Install the k3s-ansible play book.